 Famines in East Africa in the 1970s and 80s revealed the stress of environmental loss.
 As social structures broke down, so too did emotional structures.
 Husbands abandoned their wives; women abandoned their children.

 In Famine in History, D. Carlson reports that, “Interpersonal relationships may be broken down so completely that parents devour their own children; cannibalism has been reported during famine times in almost every part of the world…”

 Cannibalism is even recorded in the Bible: “You will be so desperate for food that you will eat your own children.”
 (Leviticus 26.29)

 The effects of habitat loss and environmental stress, animal or human, are disproportionately borne by females and young.
 As I wrote in Why climate change “increases gender-based violence”, a report by the International Union for the Conservation of Nature (IUCN) has highlighted the rise in violence and sexual violence against women and girls in affected areas.

 Cate Owren, one of the IUCN report’s lead authors, stated that, “the evidence shows that, where environmental pressures increase, gender-based violence increases.”

-In the quest for survival, environmental stress deeply skews the human psyche away from its feminine, right brain, nurturing aspects towards masculine, left brain, hunter-killer functioning.
+In the quest for survival, environmental stress deeply skews the human psyche away from its feminine, right brain, nurturing aspects.
+Instead, it emphasises masculine, left brain, hunter-killer functioning.

-While animal rights activists fight for the polar bears’ future, we all need to bear in mind—excuse the pun—that eco-anxiety is affecting every one of us, and that it may even pressure human beings to the point of cannibalism.
+While animal rights activists fight for the polar bears’ future, we all need to bear in mind—excuse the pun—that eco-anxiety affects all of us.
+If it’s causing polar bear cannibalism, how is it affecting us?

 Photo: Michael Shehan Obeysekera / Flickr / CC BY 2.0